mrciolino/wiki-backup/Events/fighting-the-devastation-ice-phoenix.md

 While hunting for the remaining Devastation Vermin, the party encounters a new Devastation Creature unrelated to the others.

 ## Narrowly Escaping
-The party locates the devastation Ice Phoenix and battles it atop a mountain.
+The party locates the [Devastation Ice Phoenix](/characters/devastation-ice-phoenix) and battles it atop a mountain.
 However after seeing its powerful icey abilities first hand, they retreat to do some preparation.

 ## Prepararing For The Rematch